voxpupuli/puppet-posix_acl/README.md

 * The `action` parameter can be one of `set`, `exact`, `unset` or `purge`.
 These are described in detail below.
 * The `provider` parameter allows a choice of filesystem ACL provider.
 Currently only POSIX 1.e is implemented.
 * The `recursive` parameter allows you to apply the ACLs to all files under the specified path.
+* The `ignore_missing` parameter allows you to set the behavior in case the specified path is not found.

 ```
 posix_acl { "/var/log/httpd":